 Bearded dragons have a lot of unique characteristics and traits, not least of which is their head bobbing and arm waving habits.
 A lot of their actions are a result of evolution and a throwback to the habits of their wild ancestors.
 One thing you may have seen your beardie doing and that has left you scratching your head is the opening of their mouth.

-You may have seen your beardie basking on a rock with his mouth open, or hiding in cover and opening and closing his mouth.
-While it isn’t necessarily a negative sign, you should determine when he is doing it to find out whether he is in pain, suffering from anxiety, or simply self-regulating temperature.
+You may have seen your beardie basking on a rock with their mouth open, or hiding in cover and opening and closing their mouth.
+While it isn’t necessarily a negative sign, you should determine why they are doing it to find out whether they’re in pain, suffering from anxiety, or simply self-regulating temperature.

-Read on for nine reasons your beardie might have his mouth open.
+Read on for the reasons your beardie might have their mouth open.

-It is most likely that your beardie is regulating his temperature through an action known as gaping, but there are other causes why your pet reptile could be partaking in this odd-looking activity.
+It is most likely that your beardie is regulating their temperature through an action known as gaping, but there are other causes why your pet reptile could be partaking in this odd-looking activity.

-It is most common for a beardie to gape while he is basking, which usually means that he will do this while sitting on a rock under the heat lamp.
-If he is gaping in other areas of the tank, you may want to investigate to ensure that there are some cool spots where your dragon can go to cool down.
+It is most common for a beardie to gape while they are basking, which usually means that they will do this while sitting on a rock under a heat lamp.
+If they are gaping in other areas of the tank, you may want to investigate to ensure that there are some cool spots where your dragon can go to cool down.

-A bearded dragon’s terrarium should have cool and hot spots to allow it to heat up and cool down as required.
+NOTE: A bearded dragon’s terrarium should have cool and hot spots to allow them to heat up and cool down as required.

 Do Bearded Dragons Sleep With Their Mouth Open?

 It is not common for beardies to sleep with their mouth open.
 It could just be an unusual quirk of an individual beardie, but it may also be a sign that your dragon is too hot during the night.
 The nighttime temperature of the cage should be cooler than the daytime, and especially around the area where your bearded dragon sleeps.

 Why Is My Bearded Dragon Sticking Their Tongue Out?